Mumbai Trans Harbour Link: Fourth attempt

 The MMRDA appointed Arup Consultancy Engineers and KPMG to conduct the techno-economic feasibility study of the MTHL in August 2011.
-The MTHL project was proposed as a public-private-partnership (PPP) model.
-The project received clearance from Chief Minister Prithviraj Chavan on 22 October 2012.
-The Times of India described the MTHL's delay as being "symbolic of all that's wrong with infrastructure planning and implementation in Mumbai".
-The paper also stated that a project being "on the drawing board after more than forty years would be in the realm of fiction in any other country".
+The MTHL project was proposed as a public–private partnership (PPP) model.
+The project received clearance from the then Chief Minister of Maharashtra, Prithviraj Chavan, on 22 October 2012.
+The Times of India described the MTHL's delay as being "symbolic of all that is wrong with infrastructure planning and implementation in Mumbai".
+The newspaper daily also stated that a project being "on the drawing board after more than forty years would be in the realm of fiction in any other country".

-The project received environmental clearance from the Ministry of Environment and Forests (MoEF) on 23 October 2012.
+The project received environmental clearance from the Ministry of Environment, Forest and Climate Change (MoEFCC) on 23 October 2012.
 The Maharashtra State Road Development Corporation (MSRDC) had obtained clearance for the project in March 2005, but the certificate was valid only for 5 years and lapsed due to the delays in the bidding process.
-The MoEF laid down 11 conditions that the MMRDA had to follow.
-Some of the conditions were that the MMRDA put up noise barriers, replant five times the number of mangroves destroyed, not carry out dredging or reclamation, use construction equipment with exhaust silencers and work in consultation with the Bombay Natural History Society to minimize the impact on migratory birds.
-Environmental activists are opposed to the clearance.
-They point out there was no public hearing following the second application for environmental clearance.
-They believe that the sea link is not allowed as per the new Coastal Regulation Zone (CRZ) notification of 2011.
-Activists also claim that the sea link would damage a huge mudflat and mangrove tract towards Sewri and Nhava which is a habitat for migratory birds like flamingos.
-MMRDA plans to construct sound barriers on the bridge so that it does not affect the flamingo habitat at Sewri.
-The Department of Atomic Energy (DAE) has directed MMRDA to construct a six-km long view barrier to cut the view of Bhabha Atomic Research Centre (BARC).
-The MTHL received coastal regulation zone clearance from the MoEF on 19 July 2013.
+The ministry laid down 11 conditions that the MMRDA had to follow.
+Some of the conditions were that the MMRDA had to put up noise barriers, replant five times the number of mangroves destroyed, not carry out dredging or reclamation, use construction equipment with exhaust silencers and work in consultation with the Bombay Natural History Society to minimize the impact on migratory birds.
+Environmental activists were opposed to the clearance.
+They pointed out that there was no public hearing following the second application for environmental clearance.
+They still believe that the sea link is not allowed as per the new Coastal Regulation Zone (CRZ) notification of 2011.
+They also claim that the sea link would damage a huge mudflat and mangrove tract towards Sewri and Nhava Sheva, which is a habitat for migratory birds like flamingos.
+Nevertheless, the MMRDA finalised the plan to construct sound barriers on the bridge so that it does not affect the flamingo habitat at Sewri.
+The Department of Atomic Energy (DAE) had directed MMRDA to construct a six-km long view barrier to cut the view of Bhabha Atomic Research Centre (BARC).
+The MTHL received coastal regulation zone clearance from the MoEFCC on 19 July 2013.